 2. Set up WordPress.com account to get started

 Whether you want to start a blog as a hobby or as a something more serious, we recommend starting with a basic wordpress.com platform.
-WordPress is the easiest and most powerful blogging and website content management system (or CMS) that exists today.
+WordPress is the easiest and most powerful blogging and website content management system (or CMS) that exists today, but if you’re wondering “why is WordPress so slow for me?” – it’s also one of the most customizable and therefore load-time intensive platforms out there.
 It’s used by everyone from newbies looking to start their first blog to big sites like Mashable and TechCrunch and it is often considered the gold standard for blogging and many other industries.

 The main difference between the 2 is that wordpress.com uses a shared hosting service, so you can sign up, pick a theme and not have to worry about downloading any software, figuring out hosting solutions, or managing a web server.
 With wordpress.com your blog’s URL will be www.younewblog.wordpress.com

 WordPress.org, on the other hand, is a self-hosted alternative suitable for those that want to take their blogging to a more professional level.
-To set up wordpress.org you’ll need to purchase hosting (more on that later), install wordpress, and deal with all the hassle that comes with managing your own website.
+To set up wordpress.org you’ll need to purchase hosting from a place like Easy Blog Networks (more on that later), install wordpress, and deal with all the hassle that comes with managing your own website.
 With wordpress.org your blog’s URL will be www.younewblog.com (without the wordpress.com)

 To get started with WordPress, go to www.wordpress.com and click on Get Started.